WINTON GROUP Ltd Sells 5,426 Shares of SkyWest, Inc. (NASDAQ:SKYW)

 Analyst Ratings Changes

 SKYW has been the topic of several research reports.
+TD Cowen raised shares of SkyWest from a “market perform” rating to an “outperform” rating and boosted their price target for the company from $55.00 to $68.00 in a research report on Monday, February 5th.
+TheStreet raised shares of SkyWest from a “c” rating to a “b-” rating in a research report on Friday, February 2nd.
 Raymond James boosted their price target on shares of SkyWest from $55.00 to $65.00 and gave the company an “outperform” rating in a research report on Friday, February 2nd.
-TD Cowen raised shares of SkyWest from a “market perform” rating to an “outperform” rating and boosted their price target for the company from $55.00 to $68.00 in a research report on Monday, February 5th.
-StockNews.com raised shares of SkyWest from a “hold” rating to a “buy” rating in a research report on Monday, February 5th.
-Finally, TheStreet raised shares of SkyWest from a “c” rating to a “b-” rating in a research report on Friday, February 2nd.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $56.00.
+Finally, StockNews.com raised shares of SkyWest from a “hold” rating to a “buy” rating in a research report on Monday, February 5th.
+One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $56.00.

 Check Out Our Latest Stock Analysis on SkyWest